thorn5011/TheByteDungeon.github.io/_posts/2024-09-05-network-monitoring.md

 I often get the feeling that my network is acting slow on purpose.
 Often pages are stuck loading, seemingly without reason, and when I start up a ping, there is nothing wrong.
 Continuing to resolve the troublesome domain progresses me no further and when I more move back to the browser tab, everything seems fine again..

-Grab your tinfolis and let's get to the bottom of this conspiracy! *(we shall at least try)*
+Grab your tinfoils and let's get to the bottom of this conspiracy! *(we shall at least try)*

 ![tinfoil hats](/assets/images/blogs/tinfoil.jpg)